ljourand/python-weather-map/README.md

 You should have an open weather map api key and put it in .env file in the project with the value API_KEY.

+You can also set the unit for the temperature in the .env file with the value UNITS, the possible values are:
+- "standard" for kelvins
+- "metric" for celsius
+- "imperial" for fahrenheit

 # Run the program

 ## With pipenv

-To run the program you have to run the command: ```pipenv run py main.py``` more info on pipenv: https://packaging.python.org/en/latest/tutorials/managing-dependencies/#managing-dependencies
+To run the program you have to run the command: ```pipenv run py main.py```

+more info on pipenv: https://packaging.python.org/en/latest/tutorials/managing-dependencies/#managing-dependencies

 ## Without pipenv